 - Capital One® Quicksilver® Cash Rewards Credit Card : intro period of 0 percent APR on purchases and balance transfers for 15 months, then 16.24% - 26.24% (Variable).

-- Barclaycard Ring® Mastercard®: intro period of 0 percent APR on balance transfers made within 45 days of opening your account, then 14.24% Variable APR.
+- Barclaycard Ring® Mastercard® (This card is not currently available on CardRatings): intro period of 0 percent APR on balance transfers made within 45 days of opening your account, then 14.24% Variable APR.
 (See Rates and Fees)

 Whatever you do when it comes to your debt, if you have a lot of it, and it's not under control, you'll want to try and tame it soon.
 You might as well do it in the least painful way possible, and to use your tax refund to pay it off.